chaaad/TIMECKS/readme.txt

     But there are some exceptions, such as UTC+13:45 or UTC+14, these are valid

-    To see more UTC codes or to find a UTC for a particular location, try: https://time.is/time_zones
+    To see more UTC codes or to find a UTC code for a particular location, try: https://time.is/time_zones
     or
     https://www.timeanddate.com/time/map/